ajanach/comparison-of-orchestration-systems-for-microservices-applications/README.md

 **Note:** All editings are done in `aks/infrastructure` directory.

-Edit the inventory file with appropriate IP addresses of your VMs:
+Edit the inventory file with appropriate IP addresses of VMs:

 ```ini
 [master_1]